thiago95macedo/weth/doc/cla/sign-cla.md

 ```
 <country>, <date>

-I hereby agree to the terms of the Odoo Individual Contributor License
+I hereby agree to the terms of the WETH Individual Contributor License
 Agreement v1.0.

 I declare that I am authorized and able to make this agreement and sign this